-Sugar: Balances the flavors by adding a touch of sweetness to the marinade and pickled vegetables.
+Sugar: Adds a touch of sweetness to balance the savory and sour elements.

-Black pepper: Adds a hint of spice and depth to the pork seasoning.
+Black pepper: Adds a little heat and depth to the pork seasoning.

 Technique Tip for This Vietnamese Sandwich